mattrussell2/gradescope-autograder/README.md

 | `AUTOGRADING_ROOT` | `autograding/` | Directory path in you repo where the autograding folder is. |
 | `REPO_WRITE_DEPLOY_TOKEN` | ... | Deploy token for your repository.
 Create one in the gitlab web interface with settings->access tokens.
 The token must have `read_repository` and `write_repository` permissions, and must have at least the `maintainer` role |

+# .gitlab-ci.yml
+The 'magic' all happens by way of the `.gitlab-ci.yml` file, which gitlab works with automatically whenever you run `git push`.
+The file is already configured to do what you'll need to (assuming your `config.toml` is set up properly).

+## course-repos variables
+To make this all work, the `.gitlab-ci.yml` file relies on gitlab environment variables that are set at a course-repos group level, and which are automatically accessible by every course under that group. **DO NOT MODIFY THESE VARIABLES!
+Furthemore, these variables contain sensitive information intended to be visible only to trusted members of the Tufts CS community, so please be careful to whom you give privileged access to your course repository!**

+## Gitlab-runner jobs
+For reference, again, the three jobs which will run if required are
+### Updating course files and (file permissions!) on the halligan server
+This is done with `rsync`.
+Remember that the runner runs *on the halligan servers*, so it can do all of this locally.
+Whichever account created the runner will own the files.
+They will be chmodded and chgrpd according to `config.toml`.

+### Building a gradescope autograding docker container
+Gradescope relies on docker containers to do the autograding for your course.
+One job that the runner will run is to build the container with a clone of your course repo inside of it; it will then upload that

+### Building reference output for a given assignment
+If you update the solution code or autograder code for a given assignment, the reference output for that assignment will be rebuilt.
+This works by the runner loading the solution code into a local copy of the autograding docker container, running the solution as the submission, and copying/pushing the resulting output files back to the repo.
+For relatively new assignments, often it is useful to debug.
+Yet, pushing these debugging files to/from the repo is a bit excessive.
+Therefore, these files will be automatically copied to `/g/COURSE_NUM/TERM/grading/assignment_name/`. `/grading/` is a legacy folder name which is relatively arbitrary here - feel free to update it in the `.gitlab-ci.yml` file.
+For details on the debug output for the autograder, see the framework below.

+If you'd like to read more of the details, see that file - it is explained in detail.
+Tweak it to your heart's content!

 ## Conclusion
 Continue to the next section to learn about the autograding framework, and for a walkthrough to setup an assignment.